OPTIMISED ULTRA-LINEAR ©

 The following graph, courtesy of GEC and AWV Radiotronics Magazine (June 1959), shows the comparative characteristics of the KT88 in triode, pentode and ultra-linear connections using selected TURNS ratios for the ultra-linear output stage configuration.

-This graph very clearly shows that the optimum ratio is 43% turns (19%
+This GEC graph very clearly shows that the optimum ratio is 43% turns

 WHY 43% ?

-Up until now, nobody has provided a detailed theoretical basis or explanation for the ratio of 43% being the optimum for most popular power tubes.
+Up until now, nobody has provided a detailed theoretical basis or explanation for the ratio of 43% being the optimum for most popular power tubes of the 6L6 familiy and derivatives.

 Recent research by Rudolf Moers, a distinguished Electrical and Electronics Engineer located in the Netherlands, tells us very explicitly - why it is so.